How to Invest in the Lithium That’s Driving the EV Market

 In China, pricing on lithium carbonate is quoted in yuan and per ton.
 While there are no details, such as volume of trading, it nevertheless serves as a useful proxy on price for the raw material.

 Below is a graph of the price of lithium carbonate per ton in Chinese yuan.
-The price more than quadrupled from early 2021 to mid-2022.
+The price gained about 10-fold from early 2021 to mid-2022.

 Indexes